SilentAlice/silentalice.github.io/source/about/index.md

   With so many things to do and so much knowledge to learn, I sincerely welcome any advice, questions and critics.&hellip;
   </p>

   <p> This is my blog recording some notes, ideas and diaries.
-The blog is mainly written in Chinese anyway.  </p>
+The blog is mainly written in Chinese anyway.
+  You can find my resume in ***LinkedIn*** and my coming illustrations in ***Pixiv***.</p>
   <p> For any questions, please contact me via <a href="mailto:yumingwu233@gmail.com">yumingwu233@gmail.com</a>.
 English, Chinese and Japanses are all OK.</p>

   <h3>Study</h3>
-  <p>Currently, I am a master candidate and am studying at <a href="http://ipads.se.sjtu.edu.cn/">Institute of Parallel and Distributed Systems (IPADS)</a>.
+  <p>Currently, I am a master candidate and am studying at <a href="http://ipads.se.sjtu.edu.cn/">Institute of Parallel and Distributed Systems (IPADS)</a>, Shanghai Jiao Tong University.
 I major in virtualization and system securities.
 My advisor is <a href="http://ipads.se.sjtu.edu.cn/doku.php?id=pub:members:haibo_chen">Haibo Chen</a>.
+I finished my bachelor degree of engineering (Software Engineering) and arts (Japanese) in Xi'an Jiaotong University.
+(These two universities spell "Jiaotong" in different ways)
   </p>

   <h3>Tech Otaku</h3>

   <p>
-  My hobby includes japanese manga, animation and various games.
+  My hobbies include manga, animation and various games.
 That is why I learned Japanese and joined in some game localization group.

-  To be able to draw some "doujin illustration", I am learning digital painting.
-(I will post some in the future if I can graduate from this painting school...)
+  To be able to draw some "doujin illustration", I am learning digital painting (mainly japanese illustration).
+I will post some in the future if I can graduate from this painting school...
   </p>

   <p>The first animation I watched is <font style="font-style:italic">CODE GEASS Lelouch of the Rebellion</font> (<a href="http://www.geass.jp/first/story.html">コードギアス　反逆のルルーシュ</a>).
 The leading characters Lelouch and C.C. are so successfully pictured that I am still willing to recommend this animation